versia-pub/server/docs/api/frontend.md

 # Frontend API

 The frontend API contains endpoints that are useful for frontend developers.
-These endpoints are not part of the Mastodon API, but are specific to Lysand.
+These endpoints are not part of the Mastodon API, but are specific to Versia Server.

 ## Routes that the Frontend must implement

-These routes can be set to a different URL in the Lysand configuration, at `frontend.routes`.
+These routes can be set to a different URL in the Versia Server configuration, at `frontend.routes`.
 The frontend must implement these routes for the instance to function correctly.

 - `GET /oauth/authorize`: (NOT `POST`): Identifier/password login form, submits to [`POST /api/auth/login`](#sign-in) or OpenID Connect flow.
 - `GET /oauth/consent`: Consent form, submits to [`POST /api/auth/redirect`](#consent)